 The most prominent example of the bird’s-foot trefoil’s cultural significance is its representation as a symbol of revenge in the Victorian language of flowers or floriography.
 This language allowed people to communicate emotions and messages through floral arrangements, and bird’s-foot trefoil was one of the few plants to represent a negative emotion.

 Aside from its sinister meaning in the language of flowers, the bird’s-foot trefoil does not have many commonly known myths or folklore attached to it.
 Its origins date back to Europe, Asia, and North Africa, and it grew in popularity for its ability to endure difficult conditions, mitigate erosion, and attract bumblebees and other pollinators.

-Due to its primarily functional use, the bird’s-foot trefoil does not have a significant history in religion, art, or literature.
-However, a bit of digging reveals a few notable examples, like the Bird’s Foot Trefoil Flower Fairy written and illustrated in the children’s book Flower Fairies of the Summer by Cicely Mary Barker, which came out in 1925.
+Due to its primarily functional use, the bird’s-foot trefoil has no significant history in religion, art, or literature.
+However, some digging reveals a few notable examples, like the Bird’s Foot Trefoil Flower Fairy written and illustrated in the children’s book Flower Fairies of the Summer by Cicely Mary Barker, which came out in 1925.